 American Prospect says there are strong legal arguments that the NLRB could issue new rules to restrict or ban personality testing based on past precedents that prohibit direct and indirect questions asked of job applicants and employees that can be used to identify union supporters or "troublemakers."
 Of real concern to employers is summed up by American Prospect writing, "The payoff from preventing employers from screening out "troublemakers" or identifying those who manage to slip onto the payroll could be a significant improvement in the ability of workers to build a critical mass of union supporters to expand collective bargaining across the country."

-The key question is: How to protect your company from being salted by a union?
-Following are some guidelines.
+The critical question is: Are there ways to protect your company from being salted by a union at any stage of the employment process?

 There is no definitive formula for responding to union salting because the approach a salt takes is adapted to the organization.
-Though there are elements that greatly increase your ability to stay union-free – positive organizational culture, good employee communication system, engaged workforce, and trained leaders are just a few.
-Projections, Inc. can provide the resources and tools you need to develop the customized formula that adds up to keeping unions out, even if a union salt makes it into the workforce.
+Some elements significantly increase your ability to prevent union organizing – a positive organizational culture, an effective communication system, an engaged workforce, and trained leaders are just a few.

 Are you concerned about salting in your organization?
 IRI Consultants has the experience and expertise to help you meet your unique organizational needs.
 Our team of experts can help you recognize salting and understand the legal do's and don'ts to prevent union organizing.

 Get Help With Salting by contacting IRI Consultants!